vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 INTRODUCTION TO THE TANTRĀLOKA

 a time.1 It is perhaps the reason why Abhinava's in- terpretations-cum-explanations on specific issues in the Tantraloka are recalled as testimony.
-The Tan- träloka was also known as Tantravaloka.
+The Tan- trāloka was also known as Tantravaloka.

 (ii) Four motives behind the composition